 On May 11, 2023, we amended the Term Loan Credit Agreement to change one of the reference interest rates for borrowings under the Term Loan Facility from the Term Loan Adjusted LIBOR Rate to the Adjusted Term SOFR Rate (as defined in the Term Loan Credit Agreement), effective as of July 1, 2023.
-The Adjusted Term SOFR Rate includes a credit spread adjustment of 0.11% for an interest period of one-month's duration, 0.26% for an interest period of six-months' duration, with a floor of 0.00%.
+The Adjusted Term SOFR Rate includes a credit spread adjustment of 0.11% for an interest period of one-month's duration, 0.26% for an interest period of three-months' duration and 0.43% for an interest period of six-months' duration, with a floor of 0.00%.